 Older children are more likely to lose coverage than younger children (Sommers, 2005; Yu, Harman, Hall, et al., 2011).
-Older children are also less likely to have had preventive care visits in the past year or to meet the criteria for the minimal health quality indicator (Bethell, et al., 2011).
-In addition, an age-disparity was found with access to care for younger children (4-9 years of age) having better access to care than older children (Ogbuanu, Goodman, Kahn, et al., 2012b).
-There is also a disparity in having a usual source of care based on a child's age group.
+Older children are also less likely to have had preventive care visits in the past year and to have met the criteria for the minimal health quality indicator (Bethell, et al., 2011).
+In addition, an age-disparity was found with access to care for younger children (ages 4-9 years) having better access to care (Ogbuanu, et al., 2012b).
+There is also a disparity in having a usual source of care based on children's age group.
 Using the 2003-2008 MEPS data, Burns and Leininger (2012) found that teenagers are 64 percent as likely as younger children to lack a usual source of care.